An Important Announcement from Garbo

 Relationships, whether they are casual, committed, monogamous or open, deserve to be approached in a clear and communicative way that allows the people in the relationship to set their boundaries and expectations about the partnership.

-But, if you’re in a good relationship, having the DTR convo can help each person in the relationship understand how the other person feels and whether or not both parties want a more serious relationship.
+But, if you’re in a healthy relationship, having the DTR convo can help each person in the relationship understand how the other person feels and whether or not both parties want a more serious relationship.

 Defining the relationship is the key to creating healthy boundaries, communication, and a relationship that is built on trust and vulnerability.
-Having “the talk” can be the beginning of a new chapter — and through clear communication individuals can be guided through their own expectations, wants, and needs.

 What is a "define the relationship" conversation?

-Defining the relationship can mean different things to different people — which is exactly why we’re writing this article!
+Defining the relationship can mean different things to different people — which is exactly why we’re writing this article.

 This DTR conversation can also look like deciding on no labels at all for your partnership.
 Each relationship is unique and each person’s desires and needs are unique within that partnership.